aj-tao/income-statement-projection/README.md

 This project aims to do the following:

-1. **Project the net income for the years 2022-2025, given assumptions about the annual changes in each component of revenue and expenses.**
+**<u>1.
+Project the net income for the years 2022-2025, given assumptions about the annual changes in each component of revenue and expenses.</u>**

 This is implemented in `income statement projections.xlsm`, which contains the following worksheets:
 - **2021 Income Statement**: The sample 2021 income statement.